-The 'Concluding Observations' is a sort of progress report showing how the UK government is doing in the work they've agreed to do to protect children's rights.
-We'll also discover that children can make their own recommendations to the UN Committee on the Rights of the Child, which creates the report, if they believe their rights aren't being protected.
+The 'Concluding Observations' is a sort of progress report we can look at to see how the UK government is doing in the work they've agreed to do to protect the rights of children.
+Children and young people can make their own recommendations to the UN Committee on the Rights of the Child if they believe their rights are not being protected.